carthewd/c3/README.md

 # c3 - CodeCommit CLI
 `c3` is a tool which provides AWS CodeCommit functionality from the command line.
+This was born from working on a project which moved from Github to CodeCommit and feeling some pain with the CodeCommit console experience, alongside an interest in learning Go (and building useful, practical things is a good way to learn).

 Inspired in part by hub and the GitHub CLI.